dgroomes/cypher-playground/README.md

 it reached a 1.0 release in 2022 and it is under the Apache umbrella (another sign of durability).
 The project has good momentum.
 Plus it has a Java client.
 I'll use AGE for this playground repository.

+This playground repository is effectively a playground for both Cypher and Apache AGE.

 ### Forward Looking: GQL